klane/jekyllnb/README.md

 [![License](https://img.shields.io/github/license/klane/jekyllnb.svg?label=License)](LICENSE)
 [![Code Style](https://img.shields.io/badge/Code%20Style-black-000000.svg)](https://github.com/psf/black)

-JekyllNB extends Jupyter's command line tool `nbconvert` to add the Jekyll header to Markdown files and save generated images to a desired location.
+JekyllNB extends Jupyter's command line tool `nbconvert` to add the Jekyll front matter to Markdown files and save generated images to a desired location.
 This allows you to easily convert all your notebooks to the required format and immediately build your Jekyll site.

 ## Installation